hmfausey/phozzy/README.md

 The get_extincted_curve function applies the transmission function directly to a spectrum and returns it to the user.
 To just get the transmission function, one can use the transmission function instead.
 The other functions in the module are designed to determine parameter values for the selected extinction law.

 ## attenuation
+The attenuation module employs the model created by Meiksin, 2006 (https://ui.adsabs.harvard.edu/link_gateway/2006MNRAS.365..807M/doi:10.1111/j.1365-2966.2005.09756.x), and strongly based on Madau, 1996 (https://ui.adsabs.harvard.edu/link_gateway/1995ApJ...441...18M/doi:10.1086/175332).
+It determines the transmission function due to absorption and scattering by hydrogen in the intergalactic medium based on the input redshift.
+The attenuate function can be used to apply the transmission function  directly to a spectrum and return it to the user.
+To just get the transmission function, one can use teff_total instead.